-Home/Away Assist can use your Eco Temperatures to help save energy while no one’s home.
+Home/Away Assist can use your Eco Temperatures to help save energy while nobody's at home.

-Your Nest thermostat will automatically switch to Eco Temperatures after it senses that nobody’s home if you’ve enabled Home/Away Assist to help save you energy.
+Your Nest thermostat will automatically switch to Eco Temperature after it senses that nobody’s at home, to help save you energy.

 In the Eco menu, the heating and cooling temperatures you set here will be used when you’re away.

-Safety Temperatures can prevent your home from going above or below certain temperatures when the set limits are reached.
-You’ll see options to adjust your Safety Temperatures here.
+Safety temperatures can prevent your home from going above or below certain temperatures when the set limits are reached.
+You’ll find options to adjust your safety temperatures here.

-Nest Sense is a combination of sensors and algorithms that help your thermostat learn about you and your home.
+Nest Sense is a combination of sensors and algorithms that helps your thermostat learn about you and your home.

-Depending on your system type, you may not see all of the below Nest Sense options.
-Click an option below to learn how to change its settings.
+Depending on your system type, you may not find all of the below Nest Sense options.
+Choose an option below to find out how to change its settings.

-Time-to-Temperature: You can't change this setting.
+- Time-to-Temperature: You can't change this setting.
 Time-to-Temperature displays how long it will take for your home to reach the temperature that you’ve chosen.
-If your home is too hot or too cold, it will take more time to reach your desired temperature.
+If your home is too hot or too cold, it will take longer to reach your desired temperature.

-True Radiant: If you have a radiant system, you’ll see this option in addition to Early-On.
-When this is enabled, your thermostat automatically preheats your home so it will reach your scheduled temperature on time.
+- True Radiant: If you have a radiant system, you’ll find this option in addition to Early-On.
+When this is enabled, your thermostat automatically preheats your home so that it will reach your scheduled temperature on time.

 Note: This option works a little differently based on which Nest thermostat you have

-If you have a 3rd gen Nest Learning Thermostat, you can enable or disable Farsight in the Display menu.
-Farsight can display information on your thermostat screen when it notices you enter a room.
+If you have a 3rd-gen Nest Learning Thermostat, you can enable or disable Farsight in the Display menu.
+Farsight can display information on your thermostat screen when it notices that you enter a room.
 You can choose what to display:

 - Target temperature